ndau/commands/deploy/aws_node_setup.md

     - Actions > Edit subnet associations
     - Select `mainnet-<N>`
     - Save
-    - Eventually, a new route table shows up in the list for the VPC.
-When you see it, give it the name `mainnet-<N>-main`
 1. ECS > Clusters
     - Create Cluster
     - EC2 Linux + Networking